Sixtuscruz/Analysis-of-Small-Business-Performance-in-an-Urban-Market/README.md

   - Lagos: ~30% (driven by high-revenue manufacturing).
   - Kano: ~20% (mixed performance).
   - Port Harcourt: ~15% (more losses in retail).

+### Data Visualization
+- Here i'm going to use Datawrapper for visualization to create interactive dashboards.
+- This visualization will use a clustered column to visualize business performance metrics, such as revenue trends, expense breakdowns, and challenge distributions.